 - Social Security numbers (or document numbers for legal immigrants)

 - Employer and income information for every member of your household who needs coverage (for example, from wage and tax statements such as pay stubs or Forms W-2)

 - Policy numbers for any current health insurance plans covering members of your household

 - A completed worksheet—called an Employer Coverage Tool—for every job-based plan you or someone in your household is eligible for.
 You’ll need to fill out this form even for coverage you’re eligible for but don’t enroll in.

 Some states run their own Marketplaces.
 In Texas, the Marketplace is run by the federal government.
 Either way, you get the same access to all of your Marketplace coverage options.

-For help enrolling in the Marketplace, or for more information about individual insurance and health care reform, contact Tammera L Hollerich, Insurance Benefits Team today.
+For help enrolling in the Marketplace, or for more information about individual insurance and health care reform, contact Tammera L Hollerich, IBT Consulting today.